City-of-Helsinki/drupal-emergency-site/README.md

-# City-of-Helsinki/drupal-helfi-platform
+# City-of-Helsinki/drupal-emergency-site

-This is a skeleton repository which will create a new Drupal 9 project for you and setup Docker based development environment with Stonehenge.
+This is the repository for the new drupal emergency website.

 ## Includes